magicasaservice/magic-timer/README.md

 # ⏱️ Magic Timer

- A simple event based timer for Node.js and the browser.
+ Magic Timer is a simple event based timer that runs on the server as well as the browser.

 ## 📦 Install